 - Place lemon peels in a large Jar.
 Add vodka and cover.
 Place in a cool area where it can remain undisturbed for a minimum of 4 weeks.
 The longer you let it sit the more intense the lemon flavor will have to develop.

 - Place cheese cloth or strainer over a wide mouthed clean jar.
 Pour vodka lemon peel mix into the jar.
 Discard the lemon peels.

 - In a medium size saucepan add 3 1/2 cups of water and 2 1/2 cups of granulated sugar (monk fruit for sugar free version).
 Heat over medium and stir until the sweetener has dissolved.
 Cool.

-- Step 5 Add to prepared limoncello.
+- Step 5 Add the simple syrup to prepared limoncello.
 Stir and pour into jars.
 Enjoy

 For a sugar free limoncello replace the granulated sugar for the simple syrup for a sugar free alternative sweetener like monk fruit or erythritol.